PDBe-KB/pdbe_shape_retrieval/README.md

 ```

-To run the modules in command line:
+To run the modules in the command line:

 **pdbe_shape-retrieval**: